 137 W. Knowlton Rd., Media, 25 miles from Center City, open 8 a.m. to 3 p.m. daily, 610-876-7116, linvilla.com

 At it since 2001, this Bucks County orchard offers a robust pick-your-own program that includes apples, nectarines, blackberries, tomatoes, peppers, zucchini, cucumbers, and more.
 No reservations are required to PYO, and you can also grab a hayride while you’re there.

 Don’t miss: If you’ve got young kids in tow — and you’re comfortable in a theme park right now — Sesame Place is about three miles away, and open Thursday through Sunday with plenty of COVID-19 precautions.

 97 Styers Lane, Langhorne, 26 miles from Center City, open 9 a.m. to 6 p.m. daily, though hours are subject to change, so call before you visit, 215-702-9633, styerorchard.com

-Located on 200 acres in Princeton, N.J., Terhune Orchards grows more than 40 crops — but pick-your-own offerings are currently limited to zinnias and other flowers, and some blackberries, according to its website.
-On the horizon are PYO gourds and pumpkins, and more than a dozen kinds of apples.
+Located on 200 acres in Princeton, N.J., Terhune Orchards grows more than 40 crops — but pick-your-own offerings include zinnias and other flowers, blackberries, gourds and pumpkins, and more than a dozen kinds of apples, depending on the season.
 Picked out?
 Check out the excellent Farm Store.

 Don’t miss: It’s not just fruit and veggies here.
 Terhune also has an on-site winery, where you can grab some food and some wine (or wine slushy!) to enjoy in the outdoor seating area on weekends.